Find out the must-know places to search, discover, and get hired for freelance photography jobs.

 Go Directly to the Source

-A lot of freelance photography jobs will ask you to apply directly through an online portal (for example, through LinkedIn or a company website).
+A lot of freelance jobs—including in photography—will ask you to apply directly through an online portal (for example, through LinkedIn or a company website).

 But with so many photographers applying through those portals, it can be easy for your application to get lost in the shuffle.
 That’s why, if you really want to land the interview (and, hopefully, land the job), you’re going to want to go directly to the source.

-If you see a freelance photography job that catches your eye, do a little digging to find the hiring manager.
-Then, send them a message directly (you can either connect with them on LinkedIn or use a tool like Hunter to track down their email address).
+If you see a freelance photography opportunity that catches your eye, do a little digging to find the hiring manager.
+Then, send them a message directly.
+(You can either connect with them on LinkedIn or use a tool like Hunter to track down their email address.)